-Topping-up with coolant
+Top-up with coolant

 lop up with coolant by filling the expansion tank when its level has gone down to the "Min" mark.
-Use a good quality anti-freeze all the year round and top up to the "Max" mark.
+Use 50% good quality anti-freeze mixed with 50% water all the year round and top up to the "Max" mark.

 NOTE.
-Do not top up with water only particularly during the winter.
+Do not top up with water only.
 Water by itself reduces both the rust-protective and anti-freeze qualities of the coolant.
 It can also cause damage to the cooling system if ice should form in the expansion tank.
-25 Changing the coolant